 Four GCSEs grades A*-C/9-4 including English or maths (with the other at grade D/3); OR a relevant Level 2 qualification at least at merit.

 From the 90-credit diploma, move up to the extended diploma in travel and tourism.
-From the extended diploma, you can go on to a HNC at South Thames College or elsewhere.
-Or go straight into work in roles like a tour operator, rep or cabin crew.
+From the extended diploma, You can progress onto university or employment in careers such as a tour operator or cabin crew.